 “The teenager’s quest to become independent is a normal part of development.
 The parent should not see it as a rejection or loss of control.
 Parents need to be constant and consistent.
 They should be available to listen to the child’s ideas without dominating the child’s independent identity.’

 “Although adolescents always challenge authority figures, they need or want limits.
 Limits provide a safe boundary for them to grow and function.”
 6

 If your adolescent son or daughter continues to struggle with bad behavior at home and at school, risky activities that defy normal boundaries, or shows signs of distress over body image, including depression and anxiety, look for trained professionals who can help you and your teen heal and restore your relationship.

 In addition to out-patient treatment, and counseling, your teen may also benefit from enrollment at an all-girls, or all-boys school, where he or she can avoid the additional stress of co-ed distractions, and negative peer pressure.

-Life Quest helps each girl student identify and begin to take advantage of her unique strengths, talents, and abilities.
-Life Quest helps to make students fully confident, prepared, and ready for life, including college or a vocation.
-We help your daughter find purpose, as well as prepare for college admissions, including scholarships, while also focusing on skills for employment.
+Triangle Cross helps each boy student identify and begin to take advantage of his unique strengths, talents, and abilities.
+Triangle Cross helps to make young boys fully confident, prepared, and ready for life, including college or a vocation.
+We help your son find purpose, as well as prepare for his future vocation.

-In a safe, home-like environment we don’t just educate, we instill a life-long love of learning through individualized programs of study to help our students transition successfully into adulthood.
+In a safe, home-like environment we don’t just educate, we instill a life-long love of learning through individualized programs of study to help young boys transition successfully into adulthood.